samumantha/documentation_example/Readme.md

 Materials for workshop on "Best practice guide for software developers and scientists in Extremes DT and Climate DT" in June 2023

-Samantha Wittke, CSC - IT center for science
+Samantha Wittke, CSC - IT center for science, CodeRefinery

 ## ❓ Why?